annaduan09/musa-5000-assignment-1/Assignment1.md

 [[insert formula here]]

-This method makes a few assumptions:
+This method relies on several assumptions:

-- x and y have a linear relationship
+* x and y have a linear relationship
-- the residuals are normally distributed, random, and homoscedastic
+* the residuals are normally distributed, random, and homoscedastic
-- observations and residuals are independent
+* observations and residuals are independent
-- y is continuous and normally distributed
+* y is continuous and normally distributed
-- predictors are not collinear (highly-correlated)
+* predictors are not co-linear (highly-correlated)

 Assuming all these conditions are met, we need to calculate the following parameters:
 - $\beta _{0}$